-College of Court Reporting is a private school in in Valparaiso, Indiana. and now enrolls around 275 students a year, including 275 undergrads.
+College of Court Reporting is a private school in Valparaiso, Indiana.
+College of Court Reporting was founded in 1984 and the school enrolls around 275 students per year, including 275 undergraduates.

 Planning to play sports?
 College of Court Reporting has many options for athletes.
 See them all and learn more about life at College of Court Reporting on the Student Life page.

-Let's take a look at all of these areas to get a clearer idea of what College of Court Reporting offers and if it could be the right college for you.
+Let's take a closer look at these areas to get a better sense of what College of Court Reporting offers and if the college could be a good choice for you.

 If College of Court Reporting seems like a school you want to apply to, click the heart button to save it to your college list.